 Here at Raynham Primary School, we understand the importance of learning through play.
 We aim to ensure that children have fun every day while learning in a stimulating environment as they grow and develop.

-Our Early Years and Foundation Stage curriculum is based on the EYFS profile and Development Matters.
-We incorporate the children’s interests through various themes, ensuring that the curriculum combines learning both in and outside the classroom, and children experience many exciting learning opportunities.
+Our Early Years curriculum is personalised and unique, based on what our children need to grow and flourish.
+We incorporate the children’s interests through various themes, ensuring that the curriculum combines learning both in and outside the classroom while the children experience many exciting, active learning opportunities.